Chiggy-Playz/things/PROGRESS.md

 ACs via Home Assistant over Thread.
 Two AC IR dialects supported: Voltas, Teco.
 One node currently deployed for real: hostname `chiggy-room-climate`, controls a Voltas AC in Chiggy's room.

+## MCUboot / wireless OTA — attempted 2026-08-16/17, ABANDONED, fully reverted

+**Current state of the node's firmware/bootloader as a result: back to plain single-image SWD flashing, no MCUboot, exactly like before this was ever tried.** The code is reverted (see below); the physical node still has MCUboot on it from the SWD flash done during this attempt, and needs the factory Adafruit bootloader reflashed via SWD to fully match the reverted code again — **planned, not yet done as of this writing.**

+**Goal**: stop needing physical SWD access (Pi Pico + hand-held wires) for every firmware update, by adding MCUboot + Zephyr's `mcumgr` subsystem so new firmware could be pushed wirelessly over the existing Thread mesh (UDP/CoAP-framed SMP, port 1337) instead.

+**What got built and was genuinely build-verified** (real `west build --sysbuild` runs against the actual toolchain at `/opt/nordic/ncs/v3.4.0`, not just written and assumed correct):
+- A from-scratch MCUboot-ready flash layout (`node/boards/mcuboot_partitions.overlay`) replacing the board's factory-Adafruit-bootloader-shaped layout: MCUboot 48KB @ 0x0, two 472KB app slots (swap-with-revert), 32KB storage.
+- Sysbuild wiring (`node/sysbuild.conf`, `node/sysbuild/mcuboot.{conf,overlay}`)
+  to actually build the two-image (mcuboot + app) bundle.
+- mcumgr over UDP (`CONFIG_MCUMGR_TRANSPORT_UDP`, image + OS management
+  groups) in `prj.conf`.
+- A `POST /stay_awake` CoAP endpoint (`node/lib/thread/thread.c`) that flips
+  `mRxOnWhenIdle` via `otThreadSetLinkMode()` so a bulk image upload doesn't ride the node's normal 500ms sleepy-poll cycle (indirect-transmission queueing at the parent can't keep up with a multi-fragment SMP chunk otherwise).
+- `node/tools/ota.py` — a Python client (`smpclient`, pulled in via `uv run --with smpclient`) to drive upload/list/test/reset/confirm, since neither obvious mcumgr client actually fit: `nrfutil mcu-manager` (bundled with the same NCS toolchain) only speaks serial/BLE, no UDP at all: and the Apache `mcumgr` CLI needs a Go toolchain and turned out to be pinned to a **2020-era snapshot** of the library that actually implements UDP (checked its `go.mod` directly), despite that library itself being actively maintained today.

+**The actual SWD flash worked and was verified on real hardware**: both images programmed and verified OK via openocd (Pico as CMSIS-DAP probe, same physical setup as every prior flash), addresses matching the designed partition layout exactly (checked the openocd log's own erase-range output against the known binary sizes).
+Node booted, rejoined Thread, SRP-registered — confirmed via `dns-sd -Z _coap._udp local.` showing the `caps` TXT record and via `ot-ctl child table`/`ot-ctl srp server host` on iris directly.

+**Real bugs hit and fixed along the way, in case any of this is revisited:**
+1. **Thread attach flakiness right after the fresh flash** (10-15 restarts needed, "flashing red" for a long time) — root-caused via a live `journalctl -u otbr-agent -f` capture on iris during an actual attach
+   attempt: RSSI -99dBm / very low LQI, plus a `Frame rx failed, error:UnknownNeighbor` (stale short-address from a session iris had already evicted).
+Turned out to be transient — moving the node around and re-testing showed instant clean attach in the exact same "bad" spot afterward, so this was a one-off, not a standing RF or code issue.
+2. **SRP registration stuck on "deleted: true" indefinitely** even with Thread cleanly attached — `journalctl -u otbr-agent` showed the node *retrying every few seconds* and iris's SRP server rejecting every attempt (`Name conflict: host name ... already allocated`, `Failed to Process DNS Update section - Duplicated`).
+Root cause: this app has no persisted SRP client key (no `CONFIG_SETTINGS`), so a fresh boot after the earlier flaky session couldn't prove ownership of the still-key-leased hostname reservation from before.
+Fixed *on iris*, not the node: `sudo ot-ctl srp server disable` then `enable` cleared the stale record; the node's next retry (it never stopped trying) registered cleanly.
+Worth persisting-key-across-reboots as a real fix if SRP/mcumgr work is ever revisited — this will recur any time a session dies abruptly instead of cleanly deregistering.
+3. **`ota.py upload` — three separate real client-side bugs**, each confirmed via the actual error before being fixed:
+   - `SMPUDPTransport(mtu=1500)` — too large for the real path; macOS itself refused to send the first chunk (`OSError(40, "Message too long")`) before it even left the sending machine.
+Lowered to 1200.
+   - `client.upload_file()` — goes through SMP group 8 (file management,
+     `fs_mgmt`), which this firmware never enabled (`ENOTSUP`).
+The actual firmware-image path is `client.upload()` (group 1, image management, `ImageUploadWrite`) — a wrong-API-choice bug, not a config problem.
+   - `client.upload()`'s *first* chunk gets a generous 40s default timeout, but *subsequent* chunks silently inherit the client's general-purpose 2.5s timeout — too tight for a real Thread round trip.
+Passed an explicit generous timeout for every chunk.
+4. **Unresolved: after all three fixes above, upload chunk 1 succeeds (confirmed: device echoed back the correct offset), then chunk 2 gets zero response, ever — not slow, genuinely nothing.** At that point *every* CoAP handler stopped responding (`/battery`, totally unrelated to img_mgmt, also went dead), and the node dropped off Thread's child table entirely within ~2 minutes, with no self-recovery.
+Power/brownout was a live theory (this node has documented battery fragility elsewhere in this doc, and `stay_awake`'s continuous-RX mode draws more current right when a flash write is also happening) — **ruled out**: reproduced identically while the node was on stable Mac USB power, not the coin cell.
+Root cause never found; would need console access (currently compiled out entirely) or a debugger attached to actually diagnose.
+   A manual power cycle was required to recover the node each time this happened.

+**Decision: abandoned as not worth the debugging cost**, not because MCUboot/mcumgr are fundamentally wrong for this project — most of the pain above was either transient (attach flakiness), infra-side (the SRP key-lease bug, fixable on iris), or straightforward client bugs (all three `ota.py` issues, all fixed).
+The one genuinely open question is the chunk-2 hang, which is a real unexplained firmware issue, not something either side of this session could resolve without hardware debug access.

+**Reverted, verified byte-for-byte**: `git revert --no-commit` of both MCUboot-related commits (`a4d25da "Add MCUBoot"`, `e871af7 "More mcuboot stuff"`), left staged/uncommitted (never run `git commit` without being asked).
+Verified with `git diff b4e0583 --stat` (the last pre-MCUboot commit) returning **completely empty** for the whole repo, not just `node/` — the working tree is a byte-for-byte match for the pre-attempt state.
+History itself still shows the two commits (already pushed to `origin/main`; rewriting that needs a force-push, deliberately not done), but the code any future session sees is fully reverted.

+**Next physical step (not yet done)**: reflash the factory Adafruit bootloader back onto the node via SWD, to match the reverted code (which no longer expects MCUboot's partition layout at all).

 ## Current architecture (as of 2026-08-16 — changed completely since 08-11, don't assume the old docs)